thillRobot/mcu/a2d/readme.md

-Using the analog to digital converter with atmel 2560 (arduino mega) Tristan Hill
+#a2d - Using the analog to digital converter with atmel 2560 (arduino mega)
+Tristan Hill - Dusted Off - March 19, 2021

+All of this code needs to be tested.
+Use at your own risk.

+## basic routine for analog to digital read

  1) choose voltage ref -> hardwire pin AREF to 5v